Dear readers of ADxS.org, please forgive the disruption.

 The effect of cortisol can change if stress lasts for a long time.

-• A significant increase in cortisol in response to acute stress is associated with deactivation of brain regions.
+• A significant increase in cortisol in response to acute stress is associated with a deactivation of brain regions.
 Deactivated are101

 • Limbic system